someweisguy/esp_dmx/README.md

 When a controller device composes an RDM request, it must be addressed using a destination UID.
 The recipient of a request may be a single device, by using the device's UID, or multiple devices, by using a broadcast UID.
 Broadcast UIDs can be addressed to every device of a specific manufacturer or to all devices on the RDM network.
 To send a manufacturer broadcast, the destination UID's manufacturer ID must match the manufacturer ID of the desired manufacturer, and the device ID must be `ffffffff`.
 To broadcast to every device with the manufacturer ID of `05e0`, the UID must be set to `05e0:ffffffff`.
 The UID used to broadcast to all devices on the RDM network is `ffff:ffffffff`.

-The lowest possible UID is `0000:00000000` and the highest possible UID is `ffff:fffffffe`.
-In practice the manufacturer IDs `0000` and `ffff` are not permitted so real-world RDM devices would never possess these UIDs.
+The lowest possible UID is `0001:00000000` and the highest possible UID is `ffff:fffffffe`.
+In practice the manufacturer ID `ffff` is not permitted so real-world RDM devices would never possess a UID higher than `7fff:fffffffe`.
 This library represents the maximum UID with the constant `RDM_UID_MAX`.

 Organizations may apply for a unique manufacturer ID by contacting ESTA.
 The instructions to do so and a list of registered manufacturer IDs can be found [here](https://tsp.esta.org/tsp/working_groups/CP/mfctrIDs.php).
 This software library is registered and listed with the manufacturer ID of `05e0`.
 Users of this library may use this manufacturer ID for their devices.